St. Luke’s Shelter

 A video produced by two college students, Chris Kanz and Daniel Afcha, tells the story of the St. Luke’s Shelter and features Terry Snead, a former resident at both Metropolitan House and the St. Luke’s shelter.

-In 2012, the shelter moved to a new operating model which engaged The Community Council for the Homeless at Friendship Place as a partner in operating the program, which now focuses intensively on vocational rehabilitation and job placement.
+In 2012, the shelter moved to a new operating model which engaged Friendship Place as a partner in operating the program, which now focuses intensively on vocational rehabilitation and job placement.
 The video below tells the stories of three St. Luke’s residents who have benefited from this ministry.

 - Contribute.
 The St. Luke’s Shelter is funded primarily through grant contributions and donations from neighborhood residents, local businesses, and other supporter.
 Make an online donation to the work of the St. Luke’s shelter through Network for Good.